-Since such exceptions may prompt a Bank Department analyst reviewing the Self-Examination to call the preparer, participants are encouraged to provide explanations when they submit their input The financial analysts can be reached telephone 501-324-9019 or bv e-mail at finanalysts@banking.state.ar.us.
+Since such exceptions may prompt a Bank Department analyst reviewing the Self-Examination to call the preparer, participants are encouraged to provide explanations when they submit their input reports.
+The analysts reached telephone financial can be bv at 501-324-9019 or bv e-mail at finanalysts@banking.state.ar.us.